Electric1447/PRLauncher-plus-jfx/README.md

 ![](https://i.imgur.com/ii2CiuF.png)

 ### About:
-This a simple GUI launcher for PRBoom+ & GLBoom+ written it JavaFX 13;
+This a simple GUI launcher for PRBoom+ & GLBoom+ written in JavaFX 13;

  ### Known Issues:
  - ?